Cookie Policy

 Firefox

-Click on Tools, then on the menu Options.
+Click on Tools, then on the Options menu.

-Select your preferred options in the section Accept cookies and data from websites.
+Select your preferred options in the Accept cookies and data from websitessection.

 Click on Safari, then on Preferences.